 I once heard doubt compared to getting an immunization.
 In order to help your body fight off future infections/diseases a doctor will give you a small dose of the virus.
 That way your body can build up the antibodies that will fight off the virus.
 This makes your body stronger and healthier.

 The same can be said of doubt.
-When you are infected with doubt it forces you to seek answers for your questions.
-Ultimately you will end up stronger because your faith has been confirmed.
+When you are infected with doubt it forces you to seek answers to your questions.
+It forces you to rely on God because you don’t have it all figured out.
+If you let it, ultimately, doubt can make you stronger because your faith has been confirmed.

 Living Out Faith With Doubts

 The reality we all have to come to is that we cannot be 100% sure of almost anything.
 We are finite beings trying to grasp at things way beyond our comprehension.
 And while some people are convinced that beyond a shadow of a doubt they are correct, the reality is faith is believing in things we have not seen.
 We cannot know, rather we trust what God has told us.

 Here’s a working definition of faith for me.